rubentrancoso/aws-cognito-idp-userpool-domain/README.md

 ### description
 With this plugin you will be able to manage a hosted aws domain to the Cognito Userpool with Serverless Framework.

-You can find thid, and other plugins on [Severless Community Plugins](https://github.com/serverless/plugins) repository.
+You can find this and other plugins on [Severless Community Plugins](https://github.com/serverless/plugins) repository.

 ### installation
 npm install aws-cognito-idp-userpool-domain